HL7/cql-ig/input/pages/patterns.md

       and (detailed O return O.value as FHIR.Coding) contains "Alaska Native"
 ```

-Again, these can be access directly using a let clause, or a fluent function can be defined to allow access:
+Again, these can be accessed directly using a let clause, or a fluent function can be defined to allow access:

 ```cql
 define fluent function race(patient Patient):